-Ben Gully was appointed Assistant Superintendent of OSFI’s Risk Support Sector in October 2017.
+Ben Gully was appointed Assistant Superintendent of OSFI’s Regulation Sector, effective September 30, 2019.

-Mr. Gully was most recently Chief Risk Officer at the Australian Prudential Regulation Authority (APRA) where he was responsible for enterprise strategy and risk, performance and quality assurance.
+Before his Executive appointment in 2017, Mr. Gully was Chief Risk Officer at the Australian Prudential Regulation Authority (APRA) where he was responsible for enterprise strategy and risk, performance and quality assurance.

-Previously, Mr. Gully spent 15 years at OSFI where he held senior roles with increasing responsibility, including as the head of large bank supervision.
+Prior to that, Mr. Gully spent 14 years at OSFI where he held senior roles with increasing responsibility, including as the head of large bank supervision.
 He played a lead role in developing OSFI’s supervisory practices in the areas of stress testing, risk management and risk analytics.

 Before joining OSFI, he worked at the Bank of England in the area of financial stability.